matthew-andrews/workshop-making-it-work-offline/01-introduction/how.md

 # How

-There are three distinct problems to solve*:
+There are four distinct problems to solve*:

 1. Delivering the application
 2. Storing data